sigmavirus24/github3.py/README.rst

 Contact Options
 ---------------

-- You may contact (via email) the author directly with questions/suggestions
+- It is preferred that you send an email to github3.py@librelist.com
-- You may send your email to github3.py@librelist.com
+- You may also contact (via email) the author directly with questions/suggestions/comments